ramirezd42/ng2-flex-layout/readme.md

+# WARNING This project is no longer in development

+Until there is an official solution from the material 2 team, I recommend including the Sass files from angular meterial 1 and either using the attribute selectors directly (same way you would in material 1).
+Or just using the classnames directly if you have to support some IE versions or just prefer a class-based api.

+Check out this thread for more info: angular/material2#946

 # ng2-flex-layout
 ng2-flex-layout is a small set of Angular 2 attribute directives aimed at providing flex-box based responsive layout directives that are api-compatible with those found in [Angular Material 1](https://material.angularjs.org/latest/layout/introduction).